skip to content

 Chest budgets

-Most departments receive some central funding from the University.
-It is this central funding that is known as the 'Chest' budget or allocation.
-This is a department's share of income collectively earned by the University as detailed below:
+Most institutions receive some central funding from the University.
+It is this central funding that is known as the ‘Chest’ budget or allocation.
+This is an institution’s share of income collectively earned by the University as detailed below:

 • Fees paid by students